 Use these search strategy templates to document your search strategies for PubMed and Embase.

-Informationists will provide feedback for both searches, but will only grade the PubMed search.
-The rubric for grading the PubMed search is included below.
+Informationists will provide feedback and grades for the PubMed and Embase searches.
+The rubrics for grading both searches are included below.

 This searching assignment has been developed to facilitate the timely completion of search strategies for two key databases for the purpose of this class.
 We DO NOT advocate restricting the number of databases searched or the types of strategies that augment database searching (e.g. handsearching and grey literature searching) during the completion of a "real life" systematic review.